Melania Trump Raises Eyebrows By Wearing A White Pantsuit To The SOTU

 But why did she chose white?

-The Telegraph reported that white was a color often used by The British and American women in the Suffragette movement when protesting.
+The Telegraph reported that white was a color often used by British and American women in the Suffragette movement when protesting.
 The Suffragette’s used fashion to create their own political identity to advance their cause.
 White was worn by them to signify purity.

 Hillary wearing white was also seen as a tribute to Geraldine Ferraro, who wore white when she accepted the nomination to become the first female candidate for vice president for a major American political party at the 1984 Democratic convention.